CyberTianzun/android-uninstall-feedback/README.md

 ## Usage

-Add code to the initialization of app.
+Add the following code to the initialization of app.
 For example, `OnCreate` method in Application or Activity.

 **Note:** Keep this code is only one.
 It will fork a thread.